Communication Studies

 CM 7196.
 Communication Internship.
 1 Semester Hour.

 CM 7301.
-Publication Design and Layout.
+Visual Communication Design.
 3 Semester Hours.

 CM 7302.
-Electronic Publishing and Presentations I. 3 Semester Hours.
+Applied Digital Communication.
+3 Semester Hours.

 This course looks broadly at applied topics in digital communication.
-Topics might include web design, social media, audio/visual design, digital writing, digital humanities, database, and other relevant topics.
-Includes basic use of a Web building application.
+Topics might include web design, social media, audio/visual design, digital writing, digital humanities, databases, and other relevant topics.

 CM 7303.
-Electronic Publishing and Presentations II.
+Digital Communication Analysis.
 3 Semester Hours.

 This course examines digital communication analysis and application and the role of communication professional as content creator and manager.
 Helps students to create web analyses, hone writing skills, consider stakeholders, and determine how to make quality products.